Layr-Labs/avs-ideas/README.md

 If you successfully complete one of the projects:
 - **Submit a Pull Request (PR)**: Post a PR to this repository.
 We will review your submission and, once approved, tag your hosted project next to the original idea.
 This will help others see your work and inspire further innovation.
 - **Get Exposure**: Tweet out your completed project to @BuildOnEigen to gain more exposure and receive confirmation on proof of concept.
 This can help you connect with a wider audience and showcase your work to potential collaborators and investors.

-## Categories

-Our project ideas are categorized to help you find concepts that match your interests:

-- Keeper Network

 ## Contributing